JohnnyBackus/Gallery-of-Horns/README.md

 Sources:

-1. Utilized ChatGPT to solve errors experience when attempting to pass props from json file. src = https://chat.openai.com/share/c1b9405b-54ab-4a63-a3ac-f8dc852787d0
+1. Used ChatGPT to solve errors experience when attempting to pass props from json file. src = https://chat.openai.com/share/c1b9405b-54ab-4a63-a3ac-f8dc852787d0

-2.
+2. Used ChatGPT to assist with "hook" error and inability to refer to `{useStatus}`

+3.